farouk26/farouk26/README.md

 ###

-<p align="center">Hello World! , I'm an aspiring front-end developer with a strong passion for creating visually appealing and user-friendly web applications.
+<p align="center" style="font-size= 20px;">Hello World! , I'm an aspiring front-end developer with a strong passion for creating visually appealing and user-friendly web applications.
 I'm dedicated to the world of web development and am constantly seeking opportunities to learn and grow in this exciting field.<br><br>Welcome to my GitHub playground where I share my coding journey and web projects.</p>

 ###